sonic-net/SONiC/doc/audit/security_auditing_HLD.md

   - The hardcoded default rule files include: `critical_files.rules`, `dns_changes.rules`, `time_changes.rules`, `shutdown_reboot.rules`, `cron_changes.rules`, `modules_changes.rules`, `auth_logs.rules`, `bin_changes.rules`, `user_group_management.rules`, `file_deletion.rules`, `log_changes.rules`, `docker_changes.rules`, `process_audit.rules`, `network_activity.rules`, `socket_activity.rules`.
   - Users will NOT have permission to modify these files.
 - Users will have the ability to define custom rules for more fine-grained control, but this feature will be disabled by default.
-  - An empty custom rules file, custom-audit.rules, will be provided under the /usr/share/sonic/auditd/ directory.
+  - An empty custom rules file, `custom_audit.rules`, will be provided under the `/usr/share/sonic/auditd/` directory.
   - Users will have permission to modify this file.
 - Modify the `/etc/audit/plugins.d/syslog.conf` file by setting `active = yes` to enable the forwarding of auditd logs to a syslog server.
 - ConfigDB schema design, new AUDIT table in Config DB